Skip to content

 List Rendering

-For rendering lists efficiently, use familiar .map() syntax - just like React:
+For rendering lists efficiently, use familiar .map() syntax:

 tsx